How stress affects your stomach and causes symptoms such as IBS, bloating and diarrhoea

 Further reading on gut health:

-Two books I couldn’t be without outline the amazing function of the gut and the incredible emerging world of the microbiome.
+Two books I couldn’t be without illuminate the amazing function of the gut and the incredible emerging world of the microbiome.
 GUT gives you the lowdown on how your digestive system works, while Dr Michael Mosley’s book gives you a diet plan on how to restore optimal gut health.

 Dr Michael Mosley